-The Center for Global Business and Government was formed to ensure that Tuck students, faculty, and alumni remain on the leading edge of two of the most profound trends impacting business today – globalization and the broad, ever-changing role of government in business.
+Tuck’s Center for Global Business and Government was formed to ensure that Tuck and its students, faculty, and alumni remain on the cutting edge of two of the most profound trends impacting business today – globalization and the broad, ever-changing role of government in business.

 Companies today enjoy ever-wider opportunities to be globally engaged, and they need leaders who can harness the opportunities and rise to the challenges of globalization.
 At the same time, as market forces have spread throughout the world, so, too, has the role of national governments.
 National governments that once stood between the market and billions of their citizens still today play deep and shifting roles in the global economy via institutions such as monetary and fiscal authorities, state-owned enterprises, and sovereign wealth funds.
 Global companies need leaders who work effectively with governments.